react-native-google-signin/docs/docs/original.md

 signature: (`options`: [`ConfigureParams`](api#configureparams)) => `void`

 It is mandatory to call this method before attempting to call `signIn()` and `signInSilently()`.
 This method is sync meaning you can call `signIn` / `signInSilently` right after it.
 In typical scenarios, `configure` needs to be called only once, after your app starts.
-In the native layer, this is a synchronous call.
 All parameters are optional.

 Example usage with default options: you'll get user email and basic profile info.